Setting up Next.js

 Task: Create the Next.js project

-From an empty folder, run the following command:
+Create an empty folder, go inside and run the following command:

 npx degit git@github.com:enonic/nextxp-template.git